 This article was updated to incorporate new information released since original publication.
 Lenders and borrowers should always consult the most recent SBA guidance.

-PPP Lender Guidance Details How Borrowers Apply for a Second PPP Loan
+PPP Second-Draw Loans: Lender Guidance For How Borrowers Apply

 Who can apply for PPP second-draw loans and other info